 1. Displays Current Resource Allocations

 Before you can devote resources to a new client or project, you must assess whether you have resources available.
-Resource management software displays what resources you have, how much work is currently on their plates, and whether they have capacity to take on more.
+Resource management software displays what resources you have and their workload capacity (how much work is currently on their plates and if they can take on more).

 You can use this information to determine several things: